sail-sg/envpool/README.md

     env.send(action, env_id)
 ```

-In the asynchronous mode, the `step` function is splitted into two part, namely the `send`/`recv` functions. `send` takes two arguments, a batch of action, and the corresponding `env_id` that each action should be sent to.
+In the asynchronous mode, the `step` function is split into two parts: the `send`/`recv` functions. `send` takes two arguments, a batch of action, and the corresponding `env_id` that each action should be sent to.
 Unlike `step`, `send` does not wait for the envs to execute and return the next state, it returns immediately after the actions are fed to the envs.
 (The reason why it is called async mode).

 ```python
 env.send(action, env_id)
 ```
 To get the "next states", we need to call the `recv` function.
-However, `recv` does not guarantee that you will get back the "next states" of the envs that you just called `send` on.
-Instead, whatever envs finishes execution first gets `recv`ed first.
+However, `recv` does not guarantee that you will get back the "next states" of the envs you just called `send` on.
+Instead, whatever envs finishes execution gets `recv`ed first.

 ```python
 state = env.recv()
 ```

-Besides `num_envs`, there's one more argument `batch_size`.
-While `num_envs` defines how many envs in total is being managed by the `envpool`, `batch_size` defines the number of envs involved each time we interact with `envpool`. e.g. There're 64 envs executing in the `envpool`, `send` and `recv` each time interacts with a batch of 16 envs.
+Besides `num_envs`, there is one more argument `batch_size`.
+While `num_envs` defines how many envs in total are managed by the `envpool`, `batch_size` specifies the number of envs involved each time we interact with `envpool`. e.g. There are 64 envs executing in the `envpool`, `send` and `recv` each time interacts with a batch of 16 envs.

 ```python
 envpool.make("Pong-v5", env_type="gym", num_envs=64, batch_size=16)
 ```

-There are other configurable arguments with `envpool.make`, please check out [envpool interface introduction](https://envpool.readthedocs.io/en/latest/pages/interface.html).
+There are other configurable arguments with `envpool.make`; please check out [envpool interface introduction](https://envpool.readthedocs.io/en/latest/pages/interface.html).

 ## Contributing

 EnvPool is still under development.
-More environments are going to be added and we always welcome contributions to help EnvPool better.
+More environments will be added, and we always welcome contributions to help EnvPool better.
 If you would like to contribute, please check out our [contribution guideline](https://envpool.readthedocs.io/en/latest/pages/contributing.html).

 ## License

 EnvPool is under Apache2 license.

-Other third party source-code and data are under their corresponding licenses.
+Other third-party source-code and data are under their corresponding licenses.

-We do not include their source-code and data in this repo.
+We do not include their source code and data in this repo.

 ## Citing EnvPool